-Trump Dismisses Charges Against Him As 'Impeachment Lite' — Is He Right?
+'Impeachment Lite'?
+How Articles Against Trump Compare To Clinton's And Nixon's

 1. There doesn't have to be an explicit crime to impeach a president.
 As Democrats say in their House Judiciary Committee Majority Report:

 "Some crimes, like jaywalking, are not impeachable.
 And some forms of misconduct may offend both the Constitution and the criminal law.
-Impeachment and criminality must therefore be assessed separately—even though the President's commission of indictable crimes may further support a case for impeachment and removal."
+Impeachment and criminality must therefore be assessed separately — even though the President's commission of indictable crimes may further support a case for impeachment and removal."

 The report also says this about the Constitution's framers: